 Powerhouse Films – the release of Hammer films on Blu-ray by its Indicator label

 CATHI also works closely with the Media Archive of Central England (MACE) in its role as collaborative partner in the Midlands4Cities AHRC Doctoral Training Partnership (see below).

 Following a donation of a large collection of silent cinema music from the Light Music Society, Laraine Porter is working with University of Bristol Dept. of Music to set up a research project investigating the cinema music industry between 1910 and 1930.

 Claire Monk’s interview with actor James Wilby, star of James Ivory’s affirmative gay Edwardian drama Maurice (1987) was published as part of the film’s first-ever Blu-ray release in 2017.
-A UK Blu-ray release has been announced by the BFI for 2019.
+The BFI's UK Blu-ray was released in 2019, Prof. Monk contributing to the extras package.

 Monia Acciari is a ‘Visiting Professor’ at The English and Foreign Language University and at Osmania University (Hyderabad, India).
 She is also working in collaboration with Cinecitta’ Holdings and Claudio Sorrentino Global Dubbing on her AHRC project on Dubbing and Subtitling Bollywood in Europe.

 Pier Ercole’s European Cinema Audiences project held launch events in Bari (Italy) at the Apulia Film Commission, and in Ghent (Belgium) at the Film Fest Gent, as well as in Gothenburg (Sweden) and Rotterdam (Netherlands).